On this page:

 With additional work experience and exam preparation, you may also be prepared to challenge other relevant industry exams, including the CompTIA A+ and VMWare certifications.

-After successfully completing this program, graduates will be awarded a SAIT Network Systems Specialist certificate.
+Upon successful completion of this program, you'll be awarded a SAIT Network Systems Specialist certificate.

 Careers and opportunities